-Following today's historic FDA approval of CAR-T therapy for refractory pediatric and young adult ALL, please find the below statement from Lewis Silverman, MD,
+Following today's historic FDA approval of CAR T-cell therapy for refractory pediatric and young adult ALL, please find the below statement from Lewis Silverman, MD,

 Clinical Director, Pediatric Hematologic Malignancies Center at the Dana-Farber/Boston Children's Cancer and Blood Disorders Center: